Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

     - **INF**: Mod integrated into the Uranium Fever Wabbajack Installer.
     - **AEN**: Mod included but defaults to disabled.
     - **CDN**: Mod hosted on the Wabbajack server.
+    - **BOS**: Mod utilized base object swapper.
+    - **SOFT AF**: These mods were created by OrgasmicSneeze, specifically for Uranium Fever.
     - **SQ, LQ, VLQ, DB**: Mod disabled in Standard, Low, Very Low Quality, or Debug profiles.

 - **Addiction - How does addiction work in Uranium Fever?**